 First, we assessed the effect of the distance-mask (DM) on action and activity predictions.
 We experimented with five distance thresholds, ranging from fully disconnected graphs (0.5m) to complete graphs (128m).
 Note that the diameter of a soccer court is 122 meters.
-The locality of the resulting graphs can be seen Figure 17, that displays the player-relations for one sample using the five thresholds.

-In Figure 18, it can be seen that varying $\mu$ does not largely influence the prediction scores.
-The MMCCs when using the baseline DM and a loose DM (see Table 14) are very close, indicating that the DM is no essential architectural element for feature contextualisation in soccer.
+In Figure 7, it can be seen that varying μ does not largely influence the prediction scores.
+The MMCCs when using the baseline DM and a loose DM (see Table 8) are very close, indicating that the DM is no essential architectural element for feature contextualisation in soccer.
 Interestingly, the results between the baseline DM and a strict DM are close as well.
 This means that an architecture with no feature exchange between different players can obtain comparable performance scores, indicating that the self-attention mechanism is not as influential as expected.